State Toolkit for Industrial Innovation

 A Challenge and Opportunity

-But there is a catch.
-The industrial sector is responsible for nearly a third of US emissions (including the electricity used by industrial facilities).
-This industrial share is expected to grow as electric power generation continues to shift to more renewables and electric vehicles command a greater share of the transportation market.
-Under “business as usual,” industry is on track to be the highest emitting sector by the early 2030s.
-The same is true on a global scale as shown in the graph below from the Rhodium group.
-Industry is expected to continue growing, while emissions from other sectors decrease or remain relatively steady.
-The US has an opportunity to lead in industrial emissions reduction technologies.
+Given its foundational role in the economy, it is important to recognize that the industrial sector contributes nearly a third of US emissions.
+This includes direct emissions and those from the electricity used by industrial facilities.
+This share is expected to grow as electric power generation continues to shift to more modern energy sources and more efficient vehicles account for a larger portion of the transportation market.
+Under a “business as usual” scenario, industry is projected to be the US sector with the highest emissions by the early 2030s.
+The same is projected globally, as shown in the graph below from the Rhodium Group.

 Industrial transformation and state governments

-State governments have a vital role to play in the industrial transformation.
-This role will vary depending on a state’s industrial landscape and political environment, among other factors.
-Given the variety and complexity of processes and emission sources across subsectors, industrial transformation will require a diverse set of strategies, including:
+Each state’s role will vary depending on its industrial landscape, policy priorities, and other key factors.
+Given the variety and complexity of industrial processes, transformation will require a diverse set of cross-cutting strategies, including:

 • Electrification and energy efficiency measures